lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] ip_tables loadable kernel module is not present; see manual

       and :program:`install-lockss` will fail.
-See :doc:`/sysadmin/kernel-iptables` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` (:numref:`Invoking the LOCKSS Installer`) to try again.
+See :ref:`requirement-iptables-lkm`, then try again.

       If you have reason to believe that this check fails even though the corresponding error condition does not apply, you can re-run :program:`install-lockss` with the ``--skip-check-iptables-lkm`` option to skip it.